jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 2. At any instant of time, the net force on a body is equal to the body's acceleration multiplied by its mass or, equivalently, the rate at which the body's momentum is changing with time.
 3. If two bodies exert forces on each other, these forces have the same magnitude but opposite directions.

 Of course the math behind all these statement fills volumes.
-Yet, for our purpose, the evolutionary jumps needed for our imaginary Soviet space navigator Volkov (I can't find the real scientist yet) used these mathematical equations and pretty much nothing more.
+Yet, for our purpose, the evolutionary jumps needed for spaceflight navigation orbital dynamics were completed.
+Of course the technological jumps needed to build the space ships not to mention the calculators and computers needed complete the daunting calculations, took centuries.
+Regardless, the space navigators in the Moon race used Newton's math and not much else.

-Of course the technological jumps needed to build the space ship took centuries to complete.
-As did getting the calculators and computers to actually do the calculations.
-But strictly speaking the breakthrough needed to calculate space flight trajectory was done by the time of Isaac Newton.
+Newton required no occasional updates, rationalizations, or inconvenient truths.

 That is the power of scientific understanding.
-It's the answer, and thus repeatable across time, and so survives like mythological stories, and philosophical understanding do not.
-That's why NASA is apt to say "we put Isaac Newton in the driver's seat".
+It's the answer, and thus repeatable across time and space, and so survives like mythological stories and philosophical understanding do not.
+That's why NASA is often apt to say "we put Isaac Newton in the driver's seat".

-But crucially, despite its immense space traveling powers, science is not the only answer.
-In fact, it cannot live alone.
+Using Newton as the examples, the Science Age proceeded to unlock many more rules of the game.
+Regardless, science is not the sole destination in the game of life.

 This is for the same reason lifeforms largely do not compete but cooperate.
-The three modes of human understanding that the took Polynesians to distant islands, Roman cargo ships to Mediterranean ports, and spaceships throughout the solar system, are each co-dependant in a healthy technological ecosystem.
+The three modes of human understanding that the took Polynesians to distant islands, Roman cargo ships to Mediterranean ports, and spaceships throughout the solar system, are each co-dependant in any healthy technological ecosystem.

 We can showcase this best when looking at the perilous manned space missions to the Moon.

 --